acifuentes99/vimrc/README.md

 * Start nvim with Packer Sync (`nvim +PackerSync`)
 * Enjoy magical Neovim experience

+* Optional : also, `ln -s -r nvim $HOME/.config/nvim` can be used to create folder that sync file changes

 ## ToDo

 * [ ] Script installation for Apex language server, or integrate to some LSP Installer